 The Directions

-Season shrimp with ½ tsp. salt and ¼ tsp. black pepper.
+Step 1: Sauté shrimp.
+Season shrimp with 1/2 tsp. salt and 1/4 tsp. black pepper.
 Heat 1 Tbsp. each of butter and olive oil in a large skillet over medium heat.

 Add shrimp; cook 3 minutes, flip, and cook 1 more minute, until opaque.
 Transfer to a plate and cover to keep warm.

-Add remaining 1 Tbsp. each of butter and olive oil to pan.
-Add shallots and garlic; cook 2 to 3 minutes, stirring occasionally, until aromatic.
+Step 2: Sauté shallots and garlic in remaining butter and olive oil.
 Add orzo, stir to coat; cook 1 to 2 minutes, to lightly toast grains.

-Add broth, remaining ½ tsp. salt and ¾ tsp. cracked black pepper; bring mixture to a boil.
+Step 3: Add broth, salt, and pepper; bring mixture to a boil.
 Reduce to a simmer and cook for 10 to 12 minutes, uncovered, until orzo is al dente and most liquid is absorbed.

 Nestle shrimp back into skillet and garnish with fresh parsley.